-Elbow Joint is a synovial hinge joint which connects upper arm and forearm allowing movement of hand towards and away from the body which is essential for our daily life activities.
-Excessive carrying angle of the elbow is scientifically know as Cubitus valgus.
+Elbow Joint is a synovial hinge joint which connects upper arm and forearm allowing movement of the hand towards and away from the body which is essential for our daily life activities.
+Excessive carrying angle of the elbow is scientifically known as Cubitus valgus.

-If the angle between the forearm and hand is decreased then it is know as Gunstock Deformity.
+If the angle between the forearm and hand is decreased then it is known as Gunstock Deformity.

 Carrying Angle Limits